Uberspace/manual/source/background-http-stack.rst

 .. note::

   The curious ``100.64.9.2`` IP address above is due to our networking setup.
-  Feel free to :ref:`read up on it <network>`, if you'd like to know more!
+  Feel free to :doc:`read up on it <background-network>`, if you'd like to know more!

 Other backend types like ``--apache`` or ones specific to a domain work in a very similar way.
-They are documented over in the :ref:`web backends <backends>` article.
+They are documented over in the :doc:`web backends <web-backends>` article.

 httpd